-SPECIAL INSTRUCTIONS FOR BURNERS
+2) SPECIAL INSTRUCTIONS FOR BURNERS

-- a Make the following checks: - the burner should be installed in a suitable room, with ventilation openings complying with the requirements of the regulations in force, and sufficient for good combustion; - only burners designed according to the regulations in force should be used: - this burner should be employed exclusively for the use for which it was designed; - before connecting the burner, make sure that the unit rating is the same as delivery mains (electricity, gas oil, or other fuel); - observe caution with hot burner components.
+- The burner should be installed in a suitable room, with ventilation openings complying with the requirements of the regulations in force, and sufficient for good combustion. - Only burners designed according to the regulations in force should be used. - This burner should be employed exclusively for the use for which it was designed. - Before connecting the burner, make sure that the unit rating is the same as delivery mains (electricity, gas oil, or other fuel). - Observe caution with hot burner components.
 These are, usually, near to the flame and the fuel pre-heating system, they become hot during the unit operation and will remain hot for some time after the burner has stopped.